Electric vehicles (EVs) can offer energy independence and help to reduce one's reliance on the grid.

 Often you will not have your EV at home during the day

 In saying this, it is rare for Australians to charge their EVs during the day at home.
 As solar systems produce the most electricity during the day, you may not be able to get a full charge or still have some additional electricity to export.
-Nevertheless, without a battery you will still get some solar charge on weekends or when you work from home, decreasing your dependence on the grid.
+Nevertheless, without a battery, you will still get some solar charge on weekends or when you work from home, decreasing your dependence on the grid.
 But to get the ideal solution it is important to install a solar & battery combo and then this issue is resolved.

-The sizing of you solar and battery is important to give you the best result.
+The sizing of your solar and battery is important to give you the best result.
 So, there are many considerations you must go over when estimating how much additional electricity your EV will need and how much savings you will be able to make when pairing an EV, a home solar system and a storage battery.
 The main considerations are the range of the EV, the distance you intend to travel by car, your home energy consumption, the size of your roof and your overall budget.

 How to find this information

 So how do you find this information?
 Start by finding the EPA rating of your EV’s fuel economy.
 Also if you have driven the EV for a while you will know how many kWh your vehicle consumes to drive 100km.
-This consumption umber will allow you or a quality solar installer to estimate the amount of solar electricity you need to fill the home battery, charge the vehicle(s) and supply your home with renewable energy.
+This consumption number will allow you or a quality solar installer to estimate the amount of solar electricity you need to fill the home battery, charge the vehicle(s) and supply your home with renewable energy.

 After finding this, you must estimate how much travelling you intend to do with the EV.
 When doing this, a 20% or so overestimation is always better.
 You would prefer having some spare charge rather than running out.